From the Coffee Cup to the Mattress

 So far, except for coffee, cocoa and a few other food items, products bearing Fairtrade Foundation or Fair Trade USA certification marks compose mostly a niche market.
 The reason for this is higher prices, especially for food items.
 Greater awareness of the mark would increase if it were applied to a wider variety of materials, such as latex.

 It is natural to expect that paying more to distant farmers would raise the market price of their products, especially perishable produce.
-But another reason, according to the author of the Wikipedia article, is the fees producer organizations have to pay to be certified.
+But another reason is the fees producer organizations have to pay to be certified.
 The fees are to cover the costs of inspections and audits, which are necessary for reliable third party certifications.